stepchowfun/typical/README.md

 ## Required, optional, and asymmetric fields

 Fields are required by default.
-This is an unusual design decision, since required fields are typically (no pun intended) fraught with danger.
+This is an unusual design decision, since required fields are often thought to cause trouble for backward and forward compatibility between schema versions.
 Let's explore this topic in detail and see how Typical deals with it.

 ### The trouble with required fields